Discover Jesus \ Events \Jesus and the Twelve Retire for Two Months

 3. To await the fate of John the Baptist.

 In spending this time with Jesus, the twelve became more devoted due to personal loyalty and more committed to their future work of the kingdom.
-They didn’t anticipate that Jesus was divine and could not foresee how Jesus could affect the future of an entire planet.
+They did not fully understand his many-sided teaching, the nature of Jesus, or the significance of his bestowal on earth.
 They simply loved the man.

 Jesus spent all of September alone with his apostles, teaching them spiritual truths.
 He shared with them his early life and experiences on Mount Hermon immediately after his baptism and charged them to keep this to themselves until after he had returned to the Father.
 The apostles related their experiences since Jesus first called them to service and tried to solidify these with the Master’s teachings.